networkx/networkx/INSTALL.rst

 and/or OS support, additional software dependencies, or even separate services.

-Installation instructions vary based on the backend, and additional information can be found from the individual backend project pages listed in the section on `Backends <backends.html>`_.
+Installation instructions vary based on the backend, and additional information can be found from the individual backend project pages listed in the :doc:`/backends` section.

 Extra packages
 --------------